 But how can you find clients?

 - Social media is your friend.
-Learn how to market your skills on Facebook and Instagram, which is very different to simply being a user of these sites.
+Learn how to market your skills on Facebook and Instagram, which is very different from simply being a user of these sites.

 - Partner with local well-known faces.
 For example, is there a local drag queen with an impressive number of Instagram followers?
 Reach out to them, offer to do their makeup for a post, and they can tag you in return (make sure it’s a case of #NoFilter so nobody assumes there’s any digital trickery).